Wopple/sonin/README.md

 ### Neuroplasticity

 There are several kinds of neuroplasticity.
 Sonin attempts to simulate them.
 The simplest is Hebbian neuroplasticity.
-It is succinctly described as, "neurons the fire together, wire together."
+It is succinctly described as, "neurons that fire together, wire together."
 It's easy to see the "logic" behind this.
 If two neurons tend to fire around the same time, there may be an important dependency there, so establish one by strengthening connection.

 ### Optimization